rednaSander/Master-Thesis/README.md

 # Master-Thesis
 ## Peptidoform2SpecLib Guide

-A comprehensive tool for generating in-silico spectral libraries that integrates PhosphoLingo predictions with peptide modifications to create high-quality spectral libraries for DIA mass spectrometry experiments.
+A comprehensive tool for generating in-silico spectral libraries that integrates modifications with deep learning predictions to create data driven spectral libraries for candidate modification site discovery in DIA mass spectrometry experiments.
-This tool uses a modified version of PhosphoLingo (https://github.com/jasperzuallaert/PhosphoLingo), originally developed by Dr. Jasper Zuallaert for phosphorylation site prediction using protein language models and convolutional neural networks.
-The modifications optimize PhosphoLingo for spectral library generation.
+This tool uses a modified version of PhosphoLingo (https://github.com/jasperzuallaert/PhosphoLingo)
 ### Overview

 This pipeline consists of two main steps: